-Kittens and cats hide illness very well, so watch carefully for signs of illness.
-Some things to watch:
+Cats hide illness very well, so watch carefully for signs of illness.
+Some things to watch out for:

-- Is your kitten eating, drinking, and using the litter box regularly? - Is she lethargic? - Does her coat look less healthy?
-Has she stopped grooming herself? - Does she strain or cry when using the litter box? - Does she have diarrhea?
-(Can be very serious in kittens.) - Is she sneezing?
+- Is your cat eating, drinking, and using the litter box regularly? - Is she lethargic? - Does her coat look less healthy?
+Has she stopped grooming herself? - Does she strain or cry when using the litter box? - Does she have diarrhea? - Is she sneezing?
 Does she have watery eyes? - Is she shaking her head a lot or scratching at her ears?